playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ### Play JSON moved to separate project

 Play JSON has been moved to a separate library hosted at https://github.com/playframework/play-json.
-Since Play JSON has no depependencies on the rest of Play, the main change is that the `json` value from `PlayImport` will no longer work in your SBT build.
+Since Play JSON has no dependencies on the rest of Play, the main change is that the `json` value from `PlayImport` will no longer work in your SBT build.
 Instead, you'll have to specify the library manually:

 ```scala
 libraryDependencies += "com.typesafe.play" %% "play-json" % "2.6.0"